molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 	Note:
 	1 The vcf directory contains the input VCF files split per chromosome.
 The *.vcf.vcfidx file is generated in this workflow.
-	2 Genetic recombination maps for each chromosome should be added to the Impute2 directory manually.
+	2 When using Impute 2 genetic recombination maps for each chromosome should be added to the Impute2 directory manually.
 	Afterwards the filename convention should be specified in the parameters.csv file of the impute2 workflow.